adamleejohnson/R-ukbiobank/README.md

 ### Mutating new columns

 Note that if using the pipe `%>%` operator with functions like `dplyr::mutate()`, the `.` symbol must be passed to the first argument of most functions.
-In other words, most functions require the entire dataset be passed as the first argument.
+Most functions require the entire dataset be passed as the first argument.

 ```r
 ukb_data_frame %>%